Meet the Committee Members

 Vicky Henderson

-Health and Safety
+Health and Safety and juniors

 My name is Vicky Henderson and both myself and my daughter Maisie have been members of BHRC for 4 years now.